The-Obstacle-Is-The-Way/Clarity-AI-Backend/docs/Digital_Twin_API_Routes.md

     """
 ```

+**Implementation Notes:**
+- ✅ Returns a properly validated DigitalTwinResponse
+- ⚠️ The underlying service implementation is not complete
+- ❌ May return mock data instead of actual patient digital twin

 This endpoint retrieves the complete digital twin model for the authenticated user, containing the aggregated psychological, biometric, and behavioral data that constitutes their psychiatric digital twin.

 **Authentication**: Requires authenticated user